denwong47/extract_http/README.md

 ## > locate[] > values
 Dictionary with any keys:
-- [parameter_name] : String, in Format String syntax.
-See Format String section below.
+- [parameter_name] : String, in Select String syntax.
+See Select String section below.

 (WIP)

 ## > locate[] > lists
 Dictionary with any keys:
-- [parameter_name] : String, in Format String syntax.
-See Format String section below.
+- [parameter_name] : String, in Select String syntax.
+See Select String section below.

 Find all the nodes matching
 (WIP)